firoagni/ai-development-tutorials/ai_solution_building_guide.md

 - **Use Workflows over Agents when:**
     - You know all the steps in advance
     - You need strict control over the execution flow
+    - Debugging and cost optimization are priorities
 - **Use Agents over Workflows when:**
     - The path is unpredictable or involves complex decision-making
     - The solution needs to adapt to many different scenarios
+    - Building and maintaining explicit logic would be prohibitively complex

 Given that agent-based solutions are faster to build, fully autonomous, and easier to scale, you might be tempted to always choose agents and ignore workflows altogether.
 However, remember that the convenience agents offer comes at a cost: agent-based systems are inherently unpredictable, costlier, harder to control and debug.
 Without careful oversight, that “flexibility” can quickly turn into a long-term operational headache.